National Hemophilia Foundation and Hemophilia Federation of America Educational Conference Travel Grant Scholarships

-The purpose of this scholarship is to recognize the relentless efforts of Mr. Joe Caronna who provided the bleeding disorders community and local national Chapters education and communications, dedicated to meeting the emotional, informational and supportive needs of those living with bleeding disorders.
+The purpose of this scholarship is to recognize the relentless efforts of Mr. Joe Caronna.
+Joe provided the bleeding disorders community and local national chapters education and communications, dedicated to meeting the emotional, informational and supportive needs of those living with bleeding disorders.
 Joe was the CEO and founder of Inalex Communications.
 The Company’s name was dedicated to his son who lives with hemophilia- Alex.
 Thus the name, “In-Alex”- Inalex.
 Inalex Communications was built around Building Communities with Hope, Information and Inspiration.
-Hemophilia of South Carolina will honor the relationship we had as a Chapter with Joe as he brought his Inalex Communication workshops to our community for many years.
+Bleeding Disorders of South Carolina honors the relationship we with Joe as he brought his Inalex Communication workshops to our community for many years.
 He was a man with a deep love and care for our community.
 He assisted, counseled, and touched the hearts and lives of thousands of individuals in the bleeding disorder community.
 His laughter, warmth and compassion will always be remembered.
-Joe, upon his passing, left behind a family and a young adult son, Alex .To honor Joe in the spirit of education and support, HSC will provide annually one young adult between the ages of 18-30 who has a diagnosis of hemophilia, von Willebrand Disease or other bleeding disorder condition and who is a Chapter member of HSC, a scholarship to attend the National Hemophilia Foundation’s Annual Meeting.
+Joe, upon his passing, left behind a family and a young adult son, Alex.

 What is provided?

-- Annual Meeting hotel room costs for three nights during the meeting; Thursday, Friday, Saturday
+- Meeting hotel room costs for three nights during the meeting; Thursday, Friday, Saturday

 - Travel grant up to $350.00 to attend the meeting